 The Policy corresponds to sound and effective risk management and it does not encourage taking risks that are not acceptable to Anadolubank.
-It takes into account the interests of the customers, staff members, shareholders, other stakeholders and Anadolubank.
+It considers the interests of the customers, staff members, shareholders, other stakeholders and Anadolubank.

-The remuneration revolves around following four key principles:
+The remuneration revolves around following the following core principles: